lqgreen/CS343-Language-Project/README.md

-# Battlefield in Ruby
+# Battleship in Ruby

-Welcome to the Battlefield project in Ruby!
-This project aims to create a text-based battlefield game using the Ruby programming language.
+Welcome to the Battleship project in Ruby!
+This project aims to create a text-based battleship game using the Ruby programming language.
 Each contributor will work on their own branches to add features, fix bugs, and improve the game.

 ## Getting Started